Adding Media

 Using an external image URL

 You can use images/videos hosted on platforms like Unsplash, Imgur, Youtube or similar services.
+This is a quick and convenient method, but keep the following in mind:- Ensure you have the appropriate usage rights for any image.

 - Some servers may block external usage with a feature called CORS, which might prevent the image from loading.